 Look for opportunities like formal internships with medical centers, local biotechnology, medical device, and/or pharmaceutical firms, vendors of services to clinical researchers, or the regional offices of large contract research organizations.
 Some internships based within firms may offer academic credits with partnering universities.

 Apply first for such basic entry-level positions as a project assistant or a data manager at a clinical research site.
 As we said, starting low on the ladder is usually a must when you have no experience.

 Once you are "in the arena," initiate informational interviews/lunch meetings with and/or "shadow" professionals who are doing the kind of work in which you are interested, attend research project meetings as an observer where this is allowed, help with study-related clerical duties, and otherwise find ways to "rub shoulders" with those who may later be a reference or hiring manager.

-Plan on getting certified through ACRP once you have two (2) years of experience, and on maintaining your Certification through continuing training involvement with our Professional Development offerings.
+Plan on earning your Certification through ACRP once you have two (2) years of experience, and on maintaining your Certification through continuing training involvement with ACRP's Professional Development resources and services.

 Other important skills or behaviors to develop as needed and highlight in your personal training file include:

 - Project management skills, including organizational skills

 - Ability to assess and comprehend a situation